WARIP/blog-PaperMod/content/posts/everyday_observations/being_around_better_people.md

     appendFilePath: true # to append file path to Edit link

 ---
 There are better people then me.
-There are smarter, more creative, more productive, more helping, with more confidence than me.
+There are specific people who seem to be smarter, more creative, more productive, more helping, with more confidence than me.
+In this case the seeming to be X-er seems to be representative of reality (and not a total illusion).
-There are mixed reaction to this understanding.
+There are mixed reactions to this understanding.
 Sometimes, it is not comfortable.
 When this feeling appears in its full form, it pulls taste out of my endeavors.
 Two thoughts-
 - "If I am not of the most worth, the most ability to aid in a situation, then it may not worth to help me and give me resources as money or teaching or other general-goods."